 What is the deadline for submitting?

-Deadline for the SCWC*San Diego is January 12, 2013, excluding readers who have indicated otherwise.
+Deadline for the SCWC*LA12 (Newport Beach) is August 23, 2014, excluding readers who have indicated otherwise.
 Advance submission material must be received by the deadline.
 No exceptions.

 What if I need help choosing a reader?

 If you need guidance choosing a reader, feel free to contact SCWC Executive Director Michael Steven Gregory or SCWC Director Wes Albers via email or phone.